Kid-friendly Museums and Attractions

 Go to okczoo.org/plan_your_visit to learn more about daily activities offered at the Zoo, such as Keeper Connections, Sea Lion Presentations, Giraffe Feedings and more!

-Science Museum Oklahoma boasts 350,000 square feet of hands-on science experiences, art and history!
-Attractions include CurioCity, with eight “neighborhoods” exposing kids to science through fun, interactive activities, the Science Floor, which includes Segway Park, a Kid Inventor area where kids can design, test and build unique creations, an Oceanarium and much more!
+Science Museum Oklahoma boasts 350,000 square feet of hands-on science experiences, etc.!
+Attractions include CurioCity, with eight “neighborhoods” exposing kids to science through fun, interactive activities.

 867 Cooper Memorial Rd., Sulphur